hyle-team/bbr_mining_pool/README.md

 A basic logging implementation.
 - **config/pool.json**
 Pool settings can be updated here.
+- **config/info.json**
+Content for Info section of the dashboard.
 - **web_gui**
 Web interface source files
-- **web_gui/info.json**
-Content for Info section of the dashboard
 - **web_gui/dist/frontend**
 Compiled web interface.
 Your webserver can be configured to use this folder as a website.

 ## Installation
 This is a complete installation guide for Ubuntu 18.04 LTS.
 It includes Boolberry daemon installation and basic setup.
+A [walkthrough video](https://youtu.be/VHUWYJCsM74) is available.

 Before you start, log in with a user account for managing the pool.
 Open a terminal window and run following commands.

 ### Installing Boolberry
 Update currently installed packages: